-7. The Allegany College of Maryland PTA program's course curriculum is documented and provides an atmosphere reflective of contemporary practice of physical therapy with up to date literature and using the APTA's standards of practice.
-A В C D Com ments: 8.
-The Allegany College of Maryland general education curriculum included biological, physical, physiological and anatomical principles that fostered independent thinking, critical thinking, verbal and nonverbal communication and fundamental theory that prepared you for the physical therapy science courses.
-A В C D 9.
-Comr As Allegany College of Maryland PTA students, we were instructed in methods to educate other professionals, patients and caregivers about the delivery of legal, ethical and safe physical therapy interventions and documentation. nents: A В С D 10.
-The Allegany College of Maryland PTA program provided learning experiences in social responsibility, values clarification, citizenship, patient advocacy and the importance of lifelong learning.
-A В C D 11.
-Classroom lectures were open for discussion and fostered debate to help answer any questions I had and faculty was supportive of students and provided constructive criticism, encouragement and compassion when needed.
-A В С D 12.
-Comn Faculty was aware and considerate of any personal matters that might have affected you and was sensitive to student needs and treated students equally and with respect.
-A В С D 13.
-I believe the Allegany College of Maryland PTA program has adequately prepared me for the Physical Therapist Assistant National Physical Therapy Examination (NPTE) ments: A В С D
+7. The Allegany College of Maryland PTA curriculum includes a series of organized, sequential and integrated courses and provides an atmosphere reflective of contemporary practice of physical therapy with up to date literature and using the APTA's standards of practice for diseases/disorders involving all major systems across the lifespan and continuum of care.
+Comments: A В С D The Allegany College of Maryland general education curriculum included biological, physical, physiological and anatomical principles that fostered independent thinking, critical thinking, verbal an nonverbal communication and fundamental theory that prepared you for the physical therapy science courses.
+Comments: A В С D As Allegany College of Maryland PTA students, we were instructed in methods to educate other professionals, patients and caregivers about the delivery of legal, ethical and safe physical therapy interventions and documentation.
+Comments: A В С D The Allegany College of Maryland PTA program provided learning experiences in social responsibility, values clarification, citizenship, patient advocacy and the importance of lifelong learning.
+Comments: A В С D Classroom lectures were open for discussion and fostered debate to help answer any questions I had and faculty was supportive of students and provided constructive criticism, encouragement and compassion when needed.
+Comments: A В С D Faculty was aware and considerate of any personal matters that might have affected you and was sensitive to student needs and treated students equally and with respect.
+Comments: A В с D 13.
+I believe the Program Director functioned as an effective leader and performed administrative duties adequately.
+Comments: A В с D 14.
+I believe the ACCE functioned as an effective leader and performed administrative duties adequately.
+Clinical site visits were conducted in an efficient and timely manner.
+(PRESACCEP) Comments: A В с D